 Fair market or appraised value is the amount a willing seller would sell and a willing buyer would purchase for property in an arm’s length transaction.

 Assessed value is 40% of the fair market value.

 The Board of Commissioners, Atlanta & Fulton County School Boards, and city governing authorities set the millage rate.

-You can apply for homestead exemption at anytime.
+You can apply for homestead exemption year roound.
 However, you must apply between January 1st and April 1st for the exemption to be effective for the current year.
 Applications received after April 1st will be processed for the following year.

 If you are the owner and reside at the property on January 1st, you qualify for Homestead Exemption that year.
 The property must be your primary residence.

-No. Once granted Homestead exemption, you do not have to reapply again unless there is an ownership change on the property or if you move to a different property that you claim as your primary residence.
+No. Once granted Homestead exemption, you do not have to reapply again unless there is an ownership change on the deed to the property or if you move to a different location that you claim as your primary residence.